olguncengiz/AppointmentApp/README.md

   + Username: user1, Password: user, Role: user
   + Username: user2, Password: user, Role: user
   + Username: admin, Password: admin, Role: admin
+- Date and Time information is used as string.
+So, date format should be YYYY-MM-DD, like 2018-05-29 and time format should be HH:MM, like 15:00

 # Learning Curves
 Below are some of the obstacles I had to overcome for this task: